vacu9708/Study-records/Database/Index/readme.md

 # Cardinality, Selectivity
 ## Cardinality
 - the number of elements of a set, that is, the number of unique elements.
-- The higher, the better for indexing because low cardinality means full or near full scans are performed in "WHERE" clauses in which indexing is meaningless.
+- The higher, the better for indexing because low cardinality means full or near full scans are performed in **WHERE** clauses in which indexing is meaningless.
 ### Calculation of cardinality
 - Ex) "phone number": number of rows
 - Ex) "SEX": 2